monome/docs/norns/control-clock.md

   - hold <kbd>K3</kbd> while adjusting to fine-tune with 1/20th quantum

 - **accum**: enable when using relative midi cc streams (for controllers that send deltas rather than 0-127 absolute streams)

+- **echo**: enable when using devices which can receive MIDI values to redraw LEDs or stateful text (eg. MIDI Fighter Twister or Faderfox EC4)

 #### PMAPs